Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Per Gallup, Americans are most likely to have experienced theft, with 14% saying money or property was stolen from them or another household member in the past year.
 Vandalism, at 12%, is also one of the more common crimes.
 The biggest increase observed in 2021 was three percentage points for burglary, with 5% saying their home or apartment was broken into in the past year (link below).

-Retail shrink (shoplifting-organized attacks) hit $94.5 billion in 2021, a 53% jump from 2019, according to the National Retail Federation’s annual survey of around 60 retail member companies, CNN.
-Data from a variety of sources suggest that shoplifting losses continue to increase.
+Retail shrinkage (shoplifting, organized attacks, and employee theft) hit $94.5 billion in 2021, a 53% jump from 2019, according to the National Retail Federation’s annual survey of around 60 retail member companies, CNN.
+Data from a variety of sources suggests that shoplifting losses continue to increase.

 3.